CodeYourFuture/syllabus/docs/js-core-1/week-1/lesson.md

 const quotient = 10 / 2; // 5
 const difference = 10 - 2; // 8
 ```

-### Exercise (10 mins)

-1. Create two variables `numberOfStudents` and `numberOfMentors`
-2. Log a message that displays the total number of students and mentors

 #### Expected result

 ```sh